thoughtworks/metrik/ci/README.md

 branch fires a test build in CircleCI, and produces a Docker image with `latest` tag.
 Team can view, test and verify the image validity.

 Unlike test build, the release build can only be triggered by a three-part release version tag like `1.2.1`.
-The release Docker image which in turn will be tagged by the provided git version tag `1.2.1` and made public accessible in the image repository.
+The release Docker image which in turn will be tagged by the provided git version tag `1.2.1` and made publicly accessible in the image repository.